calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 - [ ] Keep jamming with other guitarists.
 - [ ] Stretch goal: Record a cover of a song.
 - [ ] Stretch goal: Start taking piano lessons.

+## Closing Thoughts

+I'm really excited for what 2023 has to bring.
+I'm going through a lot of change in my life so I'm sure there will be plenty of highs and plenty of lows.
+Now if you'll excuse me, I need to go ring in the new year.
+Talk soon.